 - Students may pursue an integrated course of study combining two master's degree programs between a UNM college and Anderson (MBA/Master of Water Resources, MBA/Master of Public Health, etc.) that are not in the above list of established, catalogued dual degrees.
 These dual degrees must go through an approval process with OGS as outlined in the UNM Catalog under the heading Dual Degree Programs - Individual.

-- The Anderson Graduate School of Management offers individual dual degrees that combine any two (2) of the following: Master of Business Administration (MBA), Master of Accounting (MACCT) and Master of Science in Information Systems and Assurance (MS ISA) degrees.
+- The Anderson Graduate School of Management offers individual dual degrees that combine any two (2) of the following: Master of Business Administration (MBA), Master of Accounting (MACCT) and Master of Science in Cybersecurity and Business Analytics (MS-CBA) degrees.
 Dual degree, pre-proposal advisement and additional information for Anderson's graduate programs should be directed to the following faculty members:

 - Download Vita...

 - More Information & Office Hours »

 - Bio: Brian Gillespie is an Associate Professor of Marketing and Daniels Fund Ethics Initiative Fellow for the Robert O. Anderson School of Management at the University of New Mexico.
 His research focuses on narrative consumption and decision making processes, narrative transportation and enjoyment, product placement advertising, and the impact of consumer judgment and decision making on individual and societal welfare.
 His work is published in the Journal of the Association for Consumer Research, Journal of Advertising, Journal of Advertising Research, and Journal of Business Research, among others.
 Dr. Gillespie holds a UNM Regents Lectureship for his research and teaching activities in consumer behavior and managerial marketing at the graduate and undergraduate levels.
 He received his Ph.D. from Washington State University.